Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/ShowLocationHistory/README.md

 ## How to use the sample

-Click, 'Start tracking' to start tracking your location, which will appear as points on the map.
+Click 'Start tracking' to start tracking your location, which will appear as points on the map.
 A line will connect the points for easier visualization.
 Click 'Stop tracking' to stop updating the location history.

 ## How it works